 How to Make a Pop-Up Birthday Cake Card

 STEP 1: GET THE FREE POP-UP BIRTHDAY CAKE CARD DESIGN

-First, download my free SVG cut files or PDF from my free resource library.
+First, download Design #35 which is my free SVG cut files or PDF from my free resource library.
 If you’re going to cut it on your cutting machine, upload the file to your design software.

 Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 IMPORTANT: This design has three SVG cut files.
 These files have SCORELINES in them.
 I’ve grouped each scoreline with the section it goes with.
 You’ll need to first UNGROUP the main group, then change the layers of scorelines to “Score” in Cricut Design Space, and then attach the score layer to the cut layer that goes with it.
 Need help with the scoring lines?
 Check out my tutorial on Cricut Scoring, Grouping, and Attaching!

 After attaching the score layers with the cut layers, you can click Make It and proceed to cutting.

 Load your fine-point blade and cut your cardstock (I use Medium Cardstock in my Custom Material Settings in Cricut Design Space).
 If you have any issues cutting the intricate letters, be sure to read my Cricut Cutting Problems guide for ideas.

 STEP 3: PUT TOGETHER YOUR POP-UP BIRTHDAY CAKE CARD

 With your cardstock cut out, it’s time to assemble the cake!
 First, watch the full assembly video so you see how it goes together: